 Building regulations are designed to safeguard the health, safety and welfare of people in and about buildings.

-The regulations cover a number of factors that may have to be considered in building work (e.g. structural stability, fire safety, electrical safety, drainage).
+The regulations cover a number of factors that may have to be considered in building work (for example structural stability, fire safety, electrical safety, drainage).
 They also help to secure access and facilities for disabled people, as well as encouraging the conservation of fuel and power.

 If you're a homeowner and planning an extension or conversion, you may need building regulations approval as well as planning permission.
 In some cases building regulations approval might be needed for a project even if it does not require planning permission.